 - Count up how many pieces of chicken you want to package and take that number of sandwich baggies out of the box, so you don’t have to dig around to get more.

 Cut open chicken package (without touching the chicken).
 Turn a sandwich baggie inside out and put it on your hand like a glove.

 - Use the bagged hand to pick up a piece of chicken.
 If it’s a large piece like a breast, try to pick it up in the middle.

 Then use your other hand to pull the baggie around the chicken and off your hand (without touching the chicken).
 Once the chicken is in the baggie, fold the sandwich top over to contain it.

 - Then place the bagged chicken into the large zip-top bag.
 Continue with the rest of the chicken.
 Label it and freeze.

 Make sure you wash your hands and counter well, in case some raw chicken juice went astray, but in general, YOU JUST PACKAGED RAW CHICKEN WITHOUT TOUCHING IT.
 Brilliant!

 - Then when you want to cook something that uses just one chicken breast (like our delicious Creamy Chicken Soup With Egg Noodles), you can just pull out a single piece of chicken.
 It thaws much faster than a big block of chicken and helps you save money on groceries, by using just the amount you need!

 Do you have any tips that help you save money on groceries or kitchen tricks to make life easier?
 Let us know in the comment section below!

-P.S. – Don’t forget to check out our $5 Meals for Fall e-book!
+P.S. – Don’t forget to check out our $5 Meals e-book!
 Perfect for anyone who wants to save a little money this fall while still eating delicious food!